Introduction#

 Components#

-The core functional components of the Open AD Kit are derived from the main Autoware Universe project.
-Each component is packaged as an independent containerized component, responsible for a specific aspect of the autonomous driving pipeline.
-This modular approach provides flexibility in composing different AD systems by combining different components.
+The core functional components of the Open AD Kit are derived from the main Autoware project.
+Each image packages a focused part of the autonomous driving pipeline, which makes it possible to compose different AD systems from a common container set.

-• Simulator: Allows for testing the AD stack in a virtual environment with ad-hoc simulations.
+- Simulator: Allows testing the AD stack in a virtual environment.

 Tools#